okanbulut/EFA/README.md

 library("shiny")
 runGitHub("EFA", "okanbulut")

-You can watch ![this short video][https://capture.dropbox.com/UooFfdoTHCV7a7m4] to learn how to use the app.
+You can watch [this short video](https://capture.dropbox.com/UooFfdoTHCV7a7m4) to learn how to use the app.